seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 may be one of ``r`` or ``m``.
 But, operand 0 and 1 cannot both be of type m.

-However, the use of either of the alternatives features is *NOT* recommended, as LLVM is not able to make an intelligent choice about which one to use.
+However, the use of either of the alternatives features is *NOT* recommended, as LLVM37 is not able to make an intelligent choice about which one to use.
 (At the point it currently needs to choose, not enough information is available to do so in a smart way.)
 Thus, it simply tries to make a choice that's most likely to compile, not one that will be optimal performance. (e.g., given "``rm``", it'll